 - Enroll at any time.

 - Complete the course's required online quizzes and exercises within 30 days of receiving the "Welcome" email with course URL, username and password information.

-- To complete this course, you will read the lessons and complete each lesson's quiz.
+- To complete this course, you will listen to/read the lessons and complete each lesson's quiz.

 $50 — One-Month Extension (Only one extension is granted per participant.)